guckstift/crispy/docs/crispy-0.4.md

 * an array subscript `expr[index]`

 A binary operation combines two or more values with operators.
-Operators are `+` which adds values or `-` which subtracts the right value from the left one.
+Operators are `+` which adds values, `-` which subtracts the right value from the left one, `*` which multiplies values or `%` which computes the modulus.

-The result is an integer.
+The results are integers.
 The single operands can be integers, booleans or even `null`. `null` is interpreted as `0`, `true` as `1` and `false` as `0`.
-The binary expression is evaluated from left to right and the operator is left-associative.
+The binary expression is evaluated from left to right and the operators are all left-associative.
+The operators `*` and `%` have precedence over `+` and `-`.

 A call expression is just like a call statement but evaluated to its return value.